nojronatron/nojronatron.github.io/class-04.md

 ### Screen Size, Resolution, and Pages

 Various computers, hand-helds, phones, etc will have different screen sizes.
-Take screen-size differences into account when designing a website.
+Developers should take screen-size differences into account when designing a website.
 Screen resolution varies from device-to-device as well, which impacts an absolute setting like px.
 Page sizing is important, and good sizing decisions will help all users view a well-desgined page.
 *Recommendation*: Stick with page widths of around 960-1000 px.
 Try to capture user attention within the first 500-700px vertically on the page, and let them know there is more 'below the fold' and entice them to scroll down.